 - Motel One Dresden – Palaisplatz: Located across the street from the Japanese Palace, this three-star hotel places you near the centre of the action in Neustadt.
 A wide variety of restaurants, shops, and historic attractions are a short walk away.

-✔ Best neighbourhood to stay in Dresden for nightlife and culture
+✔ Best neighbourhood to stay in Dresden for nightlife & culture

 While planning your itinerary, it’s easy to overlook some of the neighbourhoods outside of the central area while choosing where to stay in Dresden.
 If you skip Wilsdruffer Vorstadt, you’re missing out.